Czerniaków: History

-In 1945, next to Bartycka Street began being formed the Warsaw Uprising Mound, an artificial hill made from the rubble of buildings from across the city, which was destroyed during the Second World War.
+In 1945, the Warsaw Uprising Mound began being formed next to Bartycka Street.
+It was an artificial hill made from the rubble of buildings from across the city, which were destroyed during the Second World War.
 It continued to be used as a landfill until the 1960s.
-In 2004, it was cleaned up, and turned into a scenic viewpoint, at its top was placed a sculpture of the Anchor, the symbol of the Polish Underground State during the Second World War, meant to commemorate the Warsaw Uprising.
-Around the mound was developed an urban park, named the Operation Tempest Park.
+In 2004, it was cleaned up, and turned into a scenic viewpoint.
+A sculpture was placed on its top, depicting the Anchor, the symbol of the Polish Underground State during the Second World War, meant to commemorate the Warsaw Uprising.
+An urban park, named the Operation Tempest Park, was developed in the area around the mound.

-In 1956, at 19/25 Stępińska Street was opened the Czerniaków Hospital, with 8 wards.
+In 1956, the Czerniaków Hospital was opened at 19 and 25 Stępińska Street.
 Currently, it is located within the City Information System area of Sielce.

-Between 1970 and 1980, in Czerniaków, two neighbourhoods of high-rise multifamily housing were developed.
+Between 1970 and 1980, two housing estates of high-rise apartment buildings were developed in Czerniaków.
 They were Bernardyńska around Gołkowska Street, and Czerniakowska Wschodnia around Czerniakowska Street.

-In 1997, Mokotów was subdivided into twelve areas of the City Information System, a municipal standardized system of street signage, with Czerniaków becoming one of them.
-Additionally, parts of the historical neighbourhood became part of Sadyba instead.
-In 1997, a small portion of Czerniaków, between Czerniakowska Street, Idzikowskiego Street, and Witosa Avenue, became part of the then-established administrative neighbourhood of Sadyba.
+On 4 October 1996, the Mokotów district was subdivided into twelve City Information System areas, with Czerniaków becoming one of them.
+Parts of the historical neighbourhood became part of Sadyba instead.
+In 1997, a small portion of Czerniaków, between Czerniakowska Street, Idzikowskiego Street, and Witosa Avenue, also became part of the then-established administrative neighbourhood of Sadyba.

-In 2002, in Czerniaków was opened Józefa Bema Avenue, a part of Siekieri Route, a thoroughfare connecting the west and east banks of the Vistula river.
+In 2002, Józef Bem Avenue was opened in Czerniaków, forming a part of Siekieri Route, a thoroughfare connecting the west and east banks of the Vistula river.

-On 8 October 2019, at the corner of Czerniakowska Street and Polski Walczącej Avenue was unveiled the Monument to the Soldiers of the Peasant Battalions and the People's Union of Women, designed by Agnieszka Świerzowicz-Maślaniec and Marek Maślaniec.
+In 2019, the Memorial to the Soldiers of the Peasant Battalions and the People's Union of Women was unveiled at the corner of Czerniakowska Street and Polski Walczącej Avenue.
+It was designed by Agnieszka Świerzowicz-Maślaniec and Marek Maślaniec, and dedicated to the soldiers of the Peasant Battalions and the People's Union of Women, resistance organisations active in Poland during the Second World War.